 Questions for Barry Bergdoll/Reinhold Martin

-The proposals developed for the MoMA Foreclosed Exhibition were based on a research report developed at the Buell Center.
-This document, the “Buell Hypothesis” is written as a screenplay; you then asked participants to respond with a film, which would be included as one of the elements in the exhibition.
+The MoMA Foreclosed Exhibition included a collection of proposals based on “The Buell Hypothesis”, a research report developed at the Buell Center.
+It is worth mentioning that or it is curious that (or some transition…) this document is written as a screenplay; you then asked participants to respond with a film to be included as one of the elements in the exhibition.

-Can you talk about why you included the requirement that each participant make a film, and the relationship of that particular representation to the other required components—data analysis, architectural plans, etc?
+Can you elaborate on your decision to require each participant to make a film, and the relationship of that particular representation to the other requirements—data analysis, architectural plans, etc?

-How do you think these films contribute to the discourse on utopia/the “American Dream?”
+How do you think these films contribute to the discourse on utopia and the “American Dream?”
 How do you see them in relationship to other contemporary and historical architectural narratives?

-Can you comment on how you think they engage and/or contribute to the history/trajectory of architectural filmmaking?
+Can you comment on how you think they engage and/or contribute to both the history and also the trajectory of architectural filmmaking?

-How do these films fit within the larger institutional framework at Moma?
-How do they relate to your institutional role?
+How do these films fit within the larger institutional ambition (or direction?) of Architectural curation at MoMA?

 5- Bonus and optional question, intentionally if impossibly broad: What is the value of storytelling?

+Maybe it could be more like this, but we could also leave moma out of it.

+5 – Can you speak to the value of architectural storytelling for MOMA, historically and right now.

+I like the tone of “Bonus and optional question…What about this:

+5. Bonus question, intentionally if impossibly broad: Can you speak to the value of architectural storytelling—in the past and today?